luanornelas21/luanornelas21/README.md

-## Luan Ornelas - Data Scientist👋
+### Luan Ornelas - Data Scientist👋
-## I worked for almost 4 years in Industrial Automation field, but I turned to Data Science field which I love and I'm studying to learn and become better.
-Now, I`m finishing Computer Engineering.
+### I worked for almost 4 years in Industrial Automation field, but I turned to Data Science field which I love and I'm studying to learn and become better.
-### 🔭 I’m currently working as a data science intern
+#### 🔭 I’m currently working as a data science intern
+#### 🌱 I’m finishing Computer Engineering
 <!--
 **luanornelas21/luanornelas21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.